Customer Services

 • 7. contact GQAL if there is any doubt surrounding the acceptability of proposed adjustments for a particular candidate;

-• 9.
-It should be noted that a candidate with an Education Health Care Plan (formerly Statement of Special Educational Need) does not qualify automatically for reasonable adjustments.
+• 9. note that a candidate with an Education Health Care Plan does not qualify automatically for reasonable adjustments;

-• 10.
-Failure to comply with the Regulations contained in this document may lead to a candidate’s result being withheld.
+• 10. note that failure to comply with the requirements contained in this document may lead to a candidate’s result being withheld.

-Centres/teachers should send all specific enquiries, requests for advice and completed application forms directly to Helen Mence, Responsible Officer at the Graded Qualifications Alliance, Garden Street, Leicester.
-LE1 3UA.
+Centres/teachers should send all specific enquiries, requests for advice and completed application forms to:

 • Reasonable adjustments apply to both permanent or long-term disabilities and learning difficulties, and to temporary disabilities, illness and indisposition’s.